 Later at another local baseball-infused tavern, three TVs were tuned to baseball games.
 After spending so much time at the Hall of Fame, I didn’t know whether they were historic replays – or current games.

 But yes, if you happen to go into baseball overload, there are other Cooperstown diversions to be enjoyed.
-A Glimmerglass Queen boat tour on Otsego Lake, a living history farm museum that takes you back to 1840’s rural life, the Fennimore Art Museum – and yes James Fennimore Cooper, author of the Last of the Mohicans, was a Cooperstown native in the town his father founded.
+A Glimmerglass Queen boat tour on Otsego Lake, a living history farm museum that takes you back to 1840’s rural life, the Fenimore Art Museum – and yes James Fenimore Cooper, author of the Last of the Mohicans, was a Cooperstown native in the town his father founded.
 Also Fly Creek Cider which is a museum in its own right with so much to see and sample.

 But if the 10-year-old inside me has a say, I would never leave the Baseball Hall of Fame.
 Mickey and I still have some unfinished business….